Graduate Student Travel Fund

 To be eligible for the Travel Fund:

-- present a paper or poster at an official conference or symposium (student workshops are ineligible),
+- present a paper or poster at an academic conference, such as annual disciplinary meetings or more focused workshops or symposia, or

 - The conference or competition must take place while the student is enrolled full-time in a graduate degree program.
 Students on official on-leave status are not enrolled full-time.
 Full-time enrollment ceases at the end of the month when all degree requirements are completed, not at the time of convocation